nyergler/effective-django/index.rst

    you.
 Whether you're trying to stretch in a way the framework didn't imagine, or you're just trying to diagnose a mysterious bug, you have to look inside the black box and gain a deeper understanding.

-After reading *Effective Django* you should have an understanding of how Django's pieces fit together, and where you'd begin to look.
+   After reading *Effective Django* you should have an understanding of how Django's pieces fit together, how to use them to build maintainable and scalable applications, and where you'd begin to look when you need to stretch beyond the standard confines of Django.

 .. slides::